 What are the four main types of corporate culture?

-The four ‘Competing Values Framework’ defined by the University of Michigan’s Kim Cameron and Robert Quinn in the 1980s are most used – adhocracy, clan, hierarchy and market.
+The four ‘Competing Values Framework’ by the University of Michigan’s Kim Cameron and Robert Quinn in the 1980s are the most used corporate culture definitions – adhocracy, clan, hierarchy and market.
 Each has defined behaviours and, as Wikijobs highlights, pros and cons.

 As every business is unique, a seamless fit into one category is unlikely, and you may recognise traits from some or all.
 Individual departments may also have different nuances – for example, a noisy, creative Marketing team may have more leeway than Accounts, but one of these is likely to resonate more than others.